 Our Stance on Greyhound Racing

-The Foundation's founders are adamantly opposed to greyhound racing for several reasons.
+The Foundation's founders are opposed to greyhound racing for several reasons.
 One reason is that a small number of USA racing dog owners sell their greyhounds to parties in the underground racing industry in China or to third parties who do so for them.
 Once in China, the greyhounds are used for breeding, kept in deplorable conditions and, when they and their puppies are no longer of value to their captors, are typically sold to the meat trade.
-We support organizations that have not been identified by the National Greyhound Association (the governing body of USA greyhound racing) as friendly to its industry.
+We support organizations that have not been identified by the National Greyhound Association (NGA) (the governing body of USA greyhound racing) as friendly to its industry.
 Of note is that the NGA opposes the sale of greyhounds to parties in China, whether directly or indirectly, and strongly penalizes a member if s/he is found involved in the practice.